Level 1: Beginner

 Here you’ll find the most common questions we receive from beginners about tango, along with our answers.

-✔️ free for students, apprentices & Kulturpass holders
+✔️ Free participation for Kulturpass holders

 What you’ll learn: